torressa/cspy/docs/how_to.rst

 it may be the case that the algorithm fails to find a feasible path, or gets stuck.

 For theoretical information on what REFs are we refer you to the paper by `Inrich 2005`_.
-For a brief overview with a practical implementation see the `examples`_ and the pdf document `cgar`_.
+For a brief overview with a practical implementation see any of the `examples`_.

 Custom REF template
 *******************